 What Are the Hotspots for Non-compliance?

-Employment and labor law policies.
-Does the organization comply with labor laws relating to working hours, working conditions, compensation, human rights, underage
+- Employment and labor law policies.
+Does the organization comply with labor laws relating to working hours, working conditions, compensation, human rights, underage workers and discrimination?

 In addition, employees must comply with anti-trust and competition laws in their respective regions.
 This means they cannot take advantage of customers, suppliers or competitors through manipulation or misrepresentation.
 Do employees conduct themselves fairly?

-Regulatory compliance.
-Does the company abide by federal, state and municipal legislations?
+- Regulatory compliance.
+Does the company abide by federal, state, and municipal legislation?
 Does the company comply with the US Environmental Protection Agency’s laws on toxic waste disposal?
-Does it abide by federal laws on charging of credit cards?
+Does it abide by federal laws on the charging of credit cards?

 State agencies can also perform tax audits to ensure businesses pay state income tax.
 They check whether a business is collecting sales tax on applicable transactions and whether it is remitting all taxes to the appropriate agencies on time.